mdavis-xyz/mdavis.xyz/pages/colo/content.md

     - Evening (T<sub>3</sub>)
 - Prices are low, medium and high respectively (p<sub>1</sub> < p<sub>2</sub> < p<sub>3</sub>)

+This reflects a typical daily price curve, where plentiful sunlight drives prices low around midday, and then prices increase throughout the latter half of the day as solar power becomes more scarce and demand increases.

-For this post, I will just look at the 'vertical' case from that model.
+For this post, I will just look at the 'vertical' case from that other model.
 This means the panels produce δ of power in T<sub>2</sub> (0 < δ < 1), and 0 in the other time periods.
-(For the more conventional case of panels oriented to produce maximum output at midday, the details are in [my thesis](../masters-thesis).)
+(For the more conventional case of panels oriented to produce maximum output at midday, the details are in [my thesis](../masters-thesis).
+The conclusion is the same.)

 <div class="graph">
 ![Solar only](charge-time/1-solar-only.svg)